Ricky Montgomery

-Richard Owen Holmes Montgomery (born April 3, 1993) is an American singer, musician and songwriter.
+Richard Owen Holmes Montgomery (born April 3, 1993) is an American singer-songwriter.
 In 2020, his songs went viral on TikTok, leading to being signed with Warner Records later that year.

 Early life

-Ricky Montgomery was born in Los Angeles.
-His mother was a teacher, and his father was a gaffer.
-When Montgomery was young, his parents got a divorce, and, in 2005, he and his mother moved to St. Louis, Missouri.
+Richard Owen Holmes Montgomery was born in Los Angeles on April 3, 1993. and his father was a gaffer.
+When Montgomery was young, his parents got a divorce, and in 2005, he and his mother moved to St. Louis, Missouri, where he lived from ages 12–21, and also attended college.
 At the age of 14, he began to play in various bands.
 In 2014, he gained a following on Vine, a short-form video service, posting comical original songs.
 He found the site the day after the app had launched from a CNN news article.
 He saw the site as a potential "springboard for a possible music career."
-After finding success with Vine, Montgomery released his first EP, Caught On The Moon.
+After finding success with Vine, Montgomery released his first EP, Caught on the Moon.
 Soon after, he dropped out of college and returned to Los Angeles to pursue a musical career.

+In 2009, Montgomery's father died in Mexico.
+His father's death was initially thought to be a scuba-diving accident; however, Montgomery later discovered his father committed suicide after finding hand-written letters.
+In regard to this experience, Montgomery said he initially "didn't talk about it a lot", but in 2023, he released the song "Black Fins", about his father's death.